umasuryasrinivas2468/aczenfnl/server/README.md

    npm install
    ```

-2. Configure Cashfree API credentials in `config/cashfree.js`:
+2. Configure Cashfree API credentials:
-   - Ensure `appId` and `secretKey` are correctly set
+   - Copy `config/cashfree.example.js` to `config/cashfree.js`
+   - Add your Cashfree API credentials to the new file
+   - Never commit the `cashfree.js` file with real credentials to version control
-   - Set the appropriate API base URL
+   - Set the appropriate mode ('TEST' or 'PRODUCTION')
-   - Use 'PRODUCTION' mode for live payments

 3. Start the server:
    ```